sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 layout: post
 title: "Idempotence: Doing It More than Once"
 ---
-Five different AWS services, five different approaches to the same problem!
-This article is about improving software by improving the organizations that produce it...
+_Five different AWS services, five different approaches to the same problem!<br/>
+Improving your organization also improves your software..._

 ---
 ## What Is Idempotence?